zochris/SCPSL-SpectatorDisabler/docs/CONTRIBUTING.md

 - Fork this repository
 - Create a branch in your fork of this repository
 - Push changes to your branch
-- Submit a Pull-Request against the develop-branch of this repository
+- Submit a Pull-Request against the main-branch of this repository

 ## Code of Conduct